-Propositions 3 and 5 suggest a simple method for determining the set of all Bayes-Nash equilibria of the adoption game.
-Proposition 3 establishes that each equilibrium is parametrized by a unique probability $\lambda(\theta^) \in [0, 1]$.
-Proposition 5 establishes that each of these values is a fixed point of the function $\Lambda(\lambda)$ defined in (3.25).
-Therefore, to determine the set of all symmetric Bayes-Nash equilibria, all one needs are the set of fixed points λ of $\Lambda(\lambda)$, after which one can use (3.24) to specify the equilibrium associated with each $\lambda \in L$.
-Finding the fixed points of $\Lambda(\lambda)$ is likely to be a substantially simpler exercise than finding each vector θ^ that is a fixed point of the associated equation for the game, as illustrated by the example in Section 4.1.
+Propositions 2 and 4 suggest a simple method for determining the set of all Bayes-Nash equilibria of the adoption game.
+Proposition 2 establishes that each equilibrium is parametrized by a unique probability $\lambda(\theta^) \in [0,1]$ .
+Proposition 4 establishes that each of these values is a fixed point of the function $\Lambda(\lambda)$ defined in (5.4).
+Therefore, to determine the set of all symmetric Bayes-Nash equilibria, all one needs are the set of fixed points $\lambda$ of $\Lambda(\lambda)$ , after which one can use (5.3)

+to specify the equilibrium associated with each $\lambda \in L$ .
+Finding the fixed points of $\Lambda(\lambda)$ is likely to be a substantially simpler exercise than finding each vector $\theta^$ that is a fixed point of the associated equation for the game, as illustrated by the example in Section 6.1.

-As discussed briefly in Section 2.4, a natural choice for the outcome of the adoption games appears to be the threshold equilibrium with threshold θ{gr}^ , since it Pareto-dominates all the others, and is also the unique coalition-proof equilibrium.
+A natural choice for the outcome of the adoption games appears to be the threshold equilibrium with threshold $\theta{gr}^$ , since it Pareto-dominates all the others, and is also the unique coalition-proof equilibrium.
 While this presents a strong case for choosing this as the outcome, it does not resolve how agents might coordinate on choosing this equilibrium.
-Note, however, that the coordination problem with local network effects is (loosely speaking) considerably less complicated, since each player i only needs to coordinate on their choice of strategy with their neighbors $j \in G_i$, rather than with every other player.
+Note, however, that the coordination problem with local network effects is (loosely speaking) considerably less complicated, since each player i only needs to coordinate on their choice of strategy with their neighbors $j \in G_i$ , rather than with every other player.
 Of course, this is does not guarantee a unique equilibrium in an appropriately defined sequential coordination game, but merely makes it more likely (again, loosely speaking).
 A more realistic mechanism that determines the actual outcome is likely to be an adjustment mechanism of the kind described by Rohlfs (1974).

-4. Two simple examples
+6. Two simple examples